-Whether you have an Amazon Echo, Dot, Tap, or what we can only imagine will be an increasing list of third-party devices that currently work with Alexa, there are lots of things you can ask the digital voice assistant to do.
+Whether you have an Amazon Echo, Dot, Tap, or any of the myriad devices that currently work with Alexa, there are lots of things you can ask the digital voice assistant to do.
 And while you likely already know she’ll read a couple lines of a Wikipedia entry or spout off a laundry list of facts, we doubt you’re aware of everything she’s capable of.
 That said, below are some of our favorite ways to use Alexa around the house, including the new flash briefings.

 Once you get your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the iOS or Android app.
 First, if your name is Alexa, you will definitely want to change the “wake” word, which cues the device in that it should be listening.
 Choose your device under the settings tab, then select your desired wake word, which can either be “Amazon” or “Echo.”
 Yes, you can call your Amazon Dot “Echo.”

 By the way, the Echo Tap now features hands-free mode, too.
 That means customers have the capacity to control the Tap with their voice, all without pushing the microphone button.
 You can enable hands-free mode by way of the Alexa App, then simply use the wake word “Alexa” to take full advantage of its capabilities.